 The paper explores the potential for inclusive XR in the workplace

-Washington, D.C.- Today, the XR Association (XRA), the trade association representing the growing ecosystem of the XR technology companies powering virtual, augmented, and mixed reality, announced the release of a joint white paper in conjunction with the Partnership on Employment & Accessible Technology (PEAT), an initiative funded by the Office of Disability Employment Policy, U.S. Department of Labor.
+Washington, D.C.- On October 5th, 2021, the XR Association (XRA), the trade association representing the growing ecosystem of the XR technology companies powering virtual, augmented, and mixed reality, announced the release of a joint white paper in conjunction with the Partnership on Employment & Accessible Technology (PEAT), an initiative funded by the Office of Disability Employment Policy, U.S. Department of Labor.
 The paper is the result of a five-month collaboration with PEAT and highlights the potential of XR Technology to support inclusive and accessible work environments across industries.

 “More and more XR applications are being deployed to support workforce training and collaboration in manufacturing, health care, education, public safety, and beyond,” said Liz Hyman, CEO, the XR Association.
 “Accessibility, therefore, is a vital foundational consideration in the development of immersive technologies.
 The XR Association, on behalf of its members across the XR ecosystem, is proud to collaborate with PEAT on this important resource aimed at educating and empowering employers to make XR tools work for everyone.”